serialport/node-serialport/README.md

 - Data published to NodeBots is hosted at the discretion of the service administrators, and may be removed.
 - Don't build evil robots.
 - Violations of this code may result in swift and permanent expulsion from the NodeBots community.

+## Governance and Community

+SerialPort is currently employees a [governance](https://medium.com/the-node-js-collection/healthy-open-source-967fa8be7951) with a group of maintainers, committers and contributors, all fixing bugs and adding features and improving documentation.
+You need not apply to work on SerialPort, all are welcome to join, build, and maintain this project.

+- A Contributor is any individual creating or commenting on an issue or pull request.
+By participating, this is you.
+- Committers are contributors who have been given write access to the repository.
+They can review and merge pull requests.
+- Maintainers are committers representing the required technical expertise to resolve rare disputes.

+If you have a PR that improves the project people in any or all of the above people will help you land it.